Pioneer Zephyr: Zephyr tributes in advertising, commercial products, and sports

 With Zephyr-mania sweeping the country, tributes turned up in the names of everything from sports teams to commercial products.
 In 1934, Father Becker, principal of the St. Mary Catholic High School in Menasha, Wisconsin, was so inspired by the dawn-to-dusk run that he chose "Zephyrs" as the mascot for the school.
 In Galesburg, Illinois, which is 162 rail miles from Chicago, the local high school named all its athletic teams the "Galesburg Silver Streaks" in honor of the train.
 In 1935, the H. N. White Company changed the name of its top-line saxophones to "King Zephyr."
 Ford introduced the Lincoln-Zephyr with the 1936 model year.
 Northwest Airlines' promotional materials from the late 1930s referred to their fleet of airliners as "Sky Zephyrs."
 If advertisers could find a way to cash in on Zephyr-mania, they did.

 Legacy

+Influence on future trains

+While a revolutionary design, the Pioneer Zephyr was not the first streamliner—that title went to the M-10000 of the Union Pacific Railroad, which made its first trip in February 1934.
+However, the Pioneer Zephyr had several key differences, including the use of a diesel powerplant and stainless steel construction, in contrast to the M-10000's gasoline powerplant and aluminum construction.
+These two design decisions had a profound influence on future streamliners and other passenger trains, which had more in common with the Zephyr than the M-10000.
+The streamlined Hiawathas launched by the Milwaukee Road in 1935 were a direct response to (and directly competed with) the Burlington Route's Zephyrs.